spyking-circus/spyking-circus/docs_sphinx/code/config.rst

 The converting section is::

-    erase_all      = True      # If False, a prompt will ask you to export if export has already been done sparse_export  = False     # If True, data for phy are exported in a sparse format.
+    erase_all      = True      # If False, a prompt will ask you to export if export has already been done sparse_export  = True      # If True, data for phy are exported in a sparse format.
 Need recent version of phy export_pcs     = prompt    # Can be prompt [default] or in none, all, some export_all     = False     # If True, unfitted spikes will be exported as the last Ne templates

 Parameters that are most likely to be changed:
     * ``erase_all`` If you want to always erase former export, and skip the prompt